micahgodbolt/micahgodbolt.com/src/posts/2017/css-is-easy-pt1.md

 [CSS modules](https://github.com/css-modules/css-modules) gives you all of the benefits of the above approach (single, scoped selectors) but handles the class name generation, and is smart enough to create new revisions only when the CSS changes.

 CSS Modules, as the name implies, uses the JavaScript import syntax to convert CSS into a JavaScript object that is accessible to your rendering engine.
 Class names include a hash that is based off of the styles in the selector.
 So the hash doesn't change unless the styles do.
-Do note that this example is pseudo code for a simple client side implimentation, but it could also be rendered server side if needed.
+Do note that this example is pseudo code for a simple client side implementation, but it could also be rendered server side if needed.

 ```css
 /* v5.css */